msrezaie/Textual-Cryptography/README.md

 - can access the main page and use any of the available ciphers to encrypt/decrypt text
 - user can also choose to sign up and their usage history be saved (not yet implemented)

-### rough breakdown:
+### feature breakdown:

 - admin cipher add/remove (+)
 - open usage of encryption/decryption with available ciphers (+)
 - admin dashboard interface for managing ciphers (partely implemented)
 - user interface for selecting cipher of choice and inputting text & key[s] for cryptography (+)
-- user authentication / authorization ()
+- user authentication / authorization (+)
-- admin authentication & securing admin routes ()
+- admin authentication & securing admin routes (+)
-- user session/cookies to secure individual users' usage history ()
+- user session/cookies to secure individual users' usage history (+)
-- user interface for viewing their usage history ()
+- user interface for viewing their usage history (+)

 ## technologies

 ### backend

-- nodejs, expressjs, mongodb, jwt, bcrypt, child_process, multer
+- nodejs, expressjs, mongodb, jwt, bcrypt, child_process, multer cookie-parser

 ### frontend